 b.
 Failure to properly install or maintain erosion control measures in accordance with the approved plan or the Charlotte Land Development Standards Manual that results in off-site sedimentation.

 c.
-Failure to retain sediment from leaving a land disturbing activity as required by this chapter.
+Failure to retain sediment from leaving a land disturbing activity as required by Article 28.

 d.
-Failure to restore off-site areas affected by sedimentation during the time limitation established in a notice of violation and as prescribed in the policies and procedures statement.
+Failure to restore off-site areas affected by sedimentation during the time limitation established in a notice of violation and as prescribed in the City of Charlotte and Mecklenburg County Policies and Procedures.

 e.
-Any other violation of this chapter that results in off-site sedimentation.
+Any other violation of Article 28 that results in off-site sedimentation.

 (4)  Violations of chapter not resulting in off-site sedimentation.
-Violations of this chapter that do not result in off-site sedimentation subject the violator to a civil penalty of $500.00 per day, per violation.
-The penalty may be increased up to $5,000.00 per day or decreased.
+Violations of Article 28 that do not result in off-site sedimentation subject the violator to a civil penalty of $500.00 per day, per violation.
+The penalty may be increased up to $5,000.00 per day or decreased, based on mitigating circumstances in Section 39.2.F.2.e.
 Violations of this type may include, but are not limited to, the following:

 a.
-Failure to comply with the mandatory standards for land-disturbing activity as specified in section 17-33, except subsections 17-33(d) and 17-33(e).
+Failure to comply with the mandatory standards for land-disturbing activity as specified in section 28.3.C, except sections 28.3.C.4 and 28.3.C.5.

 b.
-Failure to submit to the city engineer for approval an acceptable revised erosion and sedimentation control plan after being notified by the city engineer of the need to do so.
+Failure to submit to the Stormwater Administrator for approval an acceptable revised erosion and sedimentation control plan after being notified by the Stormwater Administrator of the need to do so.

 c.
 Failure to maintain adequate erosion control measures, structures, or devices to confine sediment.